open-education-hub/operating-systems/content/chapters/compute/lab/content/copy-on-write.md

 **Be careful!**
 Do not confuse **copy-on-write** with **demand paging**.
-Remember from the [Data chapter](../../../data/) that **demand paging** means that when you allocate memory the OS allocates virtual memory that remains unmapped to physical memory until it's used.
+Remember from the [Data chapter](../../../data/) that **demand paging** means that when you allocate memory, the OS allocates virtual memory that remains unmapped to physical memory until it's used.
 On the other hand, **copy-on-write** posits that the virtual memory is already mapped to some frames.
 These frames are only duplicated when one of the processes attempts to write data to them.